yoinkmeister/YouTube-Playlist-Comparator/README.md

 # YouTube Playlist Comparator

 A script to compare two YouTube playlists when given their IDs.
+Shows which songs are present in which playlists and shows how many duplicates there are in each playlists.
 Also works for YouTube Music.

 # How To Use